-Enter a variable the system needs to resolve.
-If you enter a variable that you have already defined in Update Pre-Set Formulas, then the system automatically returns the formula, which you can manipulate if needed.
+Enter a preset formula.
+Once entered the system automatically returns the formula, which you can manipulate if needed.
 You can also enter a variable that is not pre-defined and give it a formula that the system will only use for this calculation.
 This entry can be up to 14 characters long.